 - Pickling Spice – for flavor.
 This can be purchased in the spice section of most grocery stores.
 (I put it into a metal tea ball to keep the strong spices from getting stuck on the “corned beef.”

 - Mustard Seeds – for flavor.
-There is some in the pickling spice, but I like more. (optional)
+There is some in the pickling spice, but I like a little more for extra flavor.. (optional)

 - Coriander Seeds – for flavor.
-There is some in the pickling spice, but I like more. (optional)
+There is some in the pickling spice, but I like a little more for extra flavor. (optional)

 - Bay Leaf – for flavor.
 There are some bay leaves in the pickling spice (optional)